berenslab/uneye/README.md

 Depending on whether you use U'n'Eye with the docker container or locally, do the following to use the jupyter notebook:

 #### A) Docker
+Clone the repository as described above (or alternatively download the files).
+Put the file **UnEye.ipynb** into the folder where you want to work.
+Than open your command window and enter the following: (replace YourWorkingDirectory)

     cd /YourWorkingDirectory
     docker run -it --rm -p 6688:8888 --name uneye -v $(pwd)/.:/home/jovyan mebellet/uneye:v-0.2

-Copy the output " http://localhost:6688... " into your browser.
-Then you will see the working directory and the jupyter notebook **UnEye.ipynb**.
+Then open your web browser.
+Enter "localhost:6688" as URL.
+Then you will be asked for a token.
+This token appeared when you entered the command above.
+It looks something like this: http://6688:8888/?token=775c758f58cdc82bf6ddf51a112228f4dd4229c5b3847bb1 .
+Copy the token (in this case 775c758f58cdc82bf6ddf51a112228f4dd4229c5b3847bb1) and log in.
+Now you should see the content of your folder in the web browser.

 #### B) Local